 Instant Pot Instructions

-The stove-top version of Prawns curry stands the risk of overcooking the prawns and making them tough.
+The stove-top version of prawn curry stands the risk of overcooking the prawns and making them tough.
 The prawns need time to soak up that flavor from the gravy, yet, need to remain tender and not over-cooked.
 You can also make the Shrimp Curry in the Instant Pot instead of the stovetop (see video for the detailed recipe).
-The advantages of cooking shrimp curry in the Instant pot are mainly:
+The advantages of cooking shrimp curry in the Instant Pot are mainly:

-- Mostly hands-off, hardly and monitoring necessary
+- Mostly hands-off, hardly any monitoring necessary

 - No risk of overcooking the shrimp!